af950833/Smartthings-for-Broadlink-RM-Pro/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

----If you are using the Home Assistnat---
+---If you are using the Home Assistant---

 Usually ON and Off command URI is like the below.